-As authorized under Title 5 of the California Administrative Code, Section 53201 (Subchapter A), we, the members of the faculty of the West Hills College Lemoore, are uniting to form the West Hills College Lemoore Academic Senate.
+As authorized under Title 5 of the California Administrative Code, Section 53201 (Subchapter A), we, the faculty of the West Hills College Lemoore (hereafter referred to as “WHCL”) forms the WHCL Academic Senate.
 We are inspired by a common desire to vigorously promote the quality of community college education by whatever words and actions are appropriate and necessary.

-We also believe that the Academic Senate is essential for realizing the fullest educational and professional potential of each member of the faculty and for furthering the aims and goals of West Hills College Lemoore.
+We also believe that the Senate is essential for realizing the fullest educational and professional potential of each member of the faculty and for furthering the mission and vision of WHCL.
 Towards these endeavors, we pledge our mutual support and cooperation.

-In order to best promote the educational interest of West Hills College, full cooperation between the Board of Trustees, the administration, and the faculty is necessary.
+In order to best promote the educational interests of WHCL, full cooperation between the Board of Trustees, the administration, and the faculty is necessary.
 While policies are formulated or approved by the Board of Trustees, it is agreed that these policies should be developed through a process of participatory governance.
-Therefore, in order to provide the Board of Trustees and the Administration with the service and assistance of the faculty, the creation of an Academic Senate is hereby authorized.
+Therefore, in order to provide the Board of Trustees and the Administration with the service and assistance of the faculty, the creation of WHCL Academic Senate (hereafter referred to as “the Senate”) is hereby authorized.

 “Consult collegially” means that the district governing board shall develop policies on academic and professional matters through either or both of the following methods, according to its own discretion:

 Relying primarily upon the advice and judgment of the academic senate; or

 That the district governing board, or such representatives as it may designate, and the representatives of the academic senate shall have the obligation to reach mutual agreement by written resolution, regulation or policy of the governing board effectuating such recommendations.